publicrepoai/empathy/README.md

 ## Usage

 The eye tracking data files are CSVs containing timestamps, x/y gaze coordinates, pupil diameter, and other measurements.
 Use sequential loading and preprocessing to prepare the data for analysis.
+The following Python packages are recommended for loading and analyzing the data:

+numpy
+pandas
+matplotlib
+seaborn
+scikit-learn

 The questionnaire files provide empathy scores for each participant before and after the tasks.
 Scores can be correlated with gaze patterns.